 Freezers will obviously form frost and ice, but refrigerators are often thought of as a unit that does not go below freezing temperatures.
 So why worry about the defrost cycle within a refrigerator?
 Even though the interior of the unit may not fall below freezing, the cooling evaporator tubes, coils, or plates the refrigerator uses for temperature typically do.
-Frost and ice will eventually form and buildup if some type of defrost does not occur and the type of defrost cycle utilized can dramatically impact interior cabinet temperatures.
+Frost and ice will eventually form and buildup if some type of defrost does not occur and the type of refrigeration defrost cycle utilized can dramatically impact interior cabinet temperatures.

-Refrigerator Defrost Cycles
+Types of Refrigerator Defrost Cycles

 Adaptive Defrost Cycle

-Freezer Defrost Cycles
+Types of Freezer Defrost Cycles